tpierrain/SmokeMe/README.md

 ```

-or if you want to call all smoke tests corresponding to many categories (assuming here you want to run all smoke tests having either "Booking", "Critical" or "Payment" category associated):
+or if you want to call all smoke tests corresponding to many categories only (assuming here you want to run only smoke tests having either "Booking", "Critical" or "Payment" category associated):

 ```